Kapcer17/CDV/README.md

     Project fully explained in readme of the page.

   https://github.com/squally13/Gejm
-    A simple video game made in Unity to grasp the ideas of GameDev
+    A simple video game made in Unity to grasp the ideas of GameDev and working in Unity with C# and Github

 # Basics of programming in C++